cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 and process terms was also sought by compiling a glossary over the five years of Text Workshops that specified to participants what word the Project had settled on to translate certain oft-repeated words.
-This formed the basis of the Glossary that is now available as one of the pane views of the Edition.
+This formed the basis of the [The Glossary](/#folios/1r/f/1r/glossary) that is now available as one of the pane views of the Edition.
 Editorial Team members then further enforced this consistency by searching for commonly used terms or phrases in a text editing program to make sure that they were translated with the